wheelin/nucleo_f103rg/README.md

 * Clock tree settings
 * Low power modes
+* Systick as a delay and time monitor
 * GPIO
 * Timers with functions registration for timeouts
 * PWM output